 The unstoppable explosion of ska madness that is Skata Tones will have you skanking and jumping with every beat.
-Front-man Robbie presents infectious, energetic, original songs that blend reggae beats, driving basslines and blistering guitar chops with crazy brass.
+Front-man Robbie presents infectious, energetic, original songs that blend intense reggae, ska and dub beats, driving basslines and blistering guitar chops with crazy brass antics.

-Their latest release on CD and Vinyl, A Day At The Fair, captures all the fun of the festival and throws it at you with gusto!
-It’s a bag of hot new tunes to blow your boots off.
+Their 2018 release on CD and Vinyl, A Day At The Fair, captures all the fun of the festival and summer vibes with hints of gypsy jazz, ska punk, a touch of madness and a lot of fun… It’s a bag of hot new tunes to blow your boots off.

 It’s all about the party, the weekend, the music and the fun.

 Skata Tones have a good time ALL the time!

 More about Skata Tones: